cancerberoSgx/yamat/README.md

  * npm based
  * Don't create links just execute npm commands
+ * dumb tool - dependency order in configuration file is user's responsibility (will be improved)
  * Don't mess with node_modules
  * Not involved with the development cycle.
  * Just a simple transformation back and forward in versions of your monorepo's `package.json` dependencies.
 Will never modify anything else but that